Fahriza253/simple-timer-app/README.md

 # Simple Timer App

+> **Archived** — This project is no longer maintained and will be archived.
+>
+> Development has moved to a new Flutter rebuild: [Fahriza253/pomodoro-app](https://github.com/Fahriza253/pomodoro-app.git).

 A lightweight, cross-platform desktop timer application built with JavaFX.
 This is a personal learning project for exploring Java desktop application development and Maven build workflows.

 ![Sample](sample.png)